HMS Somali (F33): Construction and career

-Authorized as one of nine Tribal-class destroyers under the 1936 Naval Estimates, Somali has been the only ship of her name to serve in the Royal Navy.
+Authorized as one of nine Tribal-class destroyers under the 1936 Naval Estimates, Somali was the second ship of her name to serve in the Royal Navy.
 The ship was ordered on 19 June 1936 from Swan Hunter & Wigham Richardson and was laid down on 27 August at the company's Wallsend, Tyne and Wear, shipyard. launched on 24 August 1937, Somali was completed on 7 December 1938 and commissioned five days later.
 The ship cost £340,095 which excluded weapons and communications outfits furnished by the Admiralty.

 On 3 September 1939, Somali intercepted the German freighter Hannah Böge, 350 miles south of Iceland, and took her as a prize.
 This was the first enemy merchant ship to be captured during the war.

 On 15 May 1940, during the Norwegian Campaign, Somali was carrying Brigadier the Hon.
 William Fraser, commander of 24th Guards Brigade, back to Harstad from a reconnaissance of Mo when she was bombed by German aircraft and forced to return to the United Kingdom for repairs, taking the Brigadier with her.
 He did not reach Harstad until 23 May.
 On 23 October, Matabele, Punjabi and Somali shelled and sank WBS 5 Adolf Vinnen in the Norwegian Sea off Stadlandet, Norway.

 Somali was the leader of the 6th Destroyer Flotilla and spent most of the winter of 1940–41 screening Home Fleet sweeps.
 In May 1941, Somali boarded the German weather ship München.
 Prior to being boarded, the crew of München threw overboard the ship's Enigma machine in a weighted bag.
 However, documents on the operation of the Enigma machine were left on board, as were vital codebooks providing a breakthrough for Allied codebreakers.

 On 13 August 1942, Somali rescued all 105 crew of the American cargo ship Almeria Lykes, which had been torpedoed by E boats while taking part in Operation Pedestal.
 The rescued crew were landed at Gibraltar.